Working a Fruit Picking Job in New Zealand

 Outdoor fruit orchard jobs

 There’s no better place to work in New Zealand than the great outdoors.
 You will need a good level of fitness for outdoor fruit orchard work, which might involve lifting, standing for a few hours, kneeling and bending over to get those lower growing fruits.
 You’ll certainly increase your fitness when working for a fruit orchard.
-Also, be aware that work hours may be irregular due to the weather conditions.
+Also, be aware that the work hours may be irregular due to weather conditions.